-The Waterfowl Quality Hunt Program (WQHP) is designed to work with landowners to allow limited access to private property.
+The Waterfowl Habitat & Access Program (WHAP) is designed to work with landowners to allow limited access to private property through improvements to waterfowl habitats.
 It absolves the landowners of managing hunting on their land, while increasing hunting opportunities for the public.
 The Washington Department of Fish and Wildlife (WDFW) works with the landowner to lay out each unit and ensure a safe hunting environment, while also taking landowner concerns and wishes into account.

 WDFW compensates each landowner for use of the property for hunting purposes.
 Funds are provided by those who have purchased Washington state hunting licenses and applied for special permits.
 Additional funding is provided by the U.S. Department of Agriculture through the Voluntary Public Access and Habitat Improvement Program.

-Each WQHP unit is selected based on its quality as a hunting site and the landowner’s willingness to participate in the program.
+Each WHAP site is selected based on its potential to provide waterfowl habitat and desirable hunting access and the landowner’s willingness to participate in the program.
 WDFW private lands staff members work closely with landowners to provide the best hunt scenario possible.
 When department staff member negotiate unit selection with landowners, two points are made clear:

 - Agricultural crop preparation and harvest supersede availability of the unit to the public.